The US economy grew by 2.9% in the fourth quarter, more than expected - KESQ

 By Alicia Wallace, CNN

-The US economy expanded again during the fourth quarter, registering solid growth even as consumers and businesses battled inflation and historically high interest rates.
+The US economy expanded again during the fourth quarter, registering solid growth to end 2022 even as consumers and businesses battled inflation and historically high interest rates.

-That’s a slowdown since summer, when the economy saw growth of 3.2% in the third quarter — but an improvement on the first half of the year, which showed two consecutive quarters of contraction.
+“Consumers are increasingly struggling to navigate the ongoing effects from the spike in prices last year by drawing on credit and savings,” he said.
+“With consumer demand likely to continue its downward trajectory, business investment is also likely to slow in the coming quarters, increasing the probability of a recession this year.”

-Economists were expecting fourth-quarter GDP to grow at an annualized adjusted rate of 2.6%.
+Economists were expecting fourth-quarter GDP to grow at an annualized adjusted rate of 2.6%, according to Refinitiv.

+Thursday’s GDP figures are the first of three official estimates to be released by the Commerce Department for the fourth quarter.
+GDP data is often revised, sometimes years later.

 This story is developing and will be updated.